Ultraman Orb: The Origin Saga: Story

 Ultraman Orb: The Origin Saga occurs before the events of Ultraman Orb, featuring Gai Kurenai/Ultraman Orb and Jugglus Juggler as allies before Juggler's fall to darkness.

-Far in the distant planet O-50, two young elite warriors named Gai and Juggler reached the unexplored mountain peak called Warrior's Peak and tried to achieve the power of light.
+Far in the distant planet O-50, two young elite warriors named Gai and Juggler reached the unexplored mountain peak called Crusader's Peak and tried to achieve the power of light.
 The light chooses Gai and in turn bestowed him with the Orbcalibur to transform him into Ultraman Orb.
 Gai's first mission as the giant of light began as both him and Juggler participated in a conflict between Royal Planet Kanon and Psychi, a scientist who plans to use the Kugutsu carried by Space Devil Bezelves to eliminate free will from the universe to create a new world under his regime.
 Along the way, Gai met with Asuka/Ultraman Dyna and Musashi/Ultraman Cosmos, both are Ultra Warriors from another universe who also interfered the battle.
 After the Kanon queen Amate transform into the War Deity, she was quickly infected by the Bezelve and almost destroy the planet's Tree of Life until the Ultras interfered and cured her.
 The death of Micott, a woman who admired Juggler for his swordsmanship caused the latter to acquire his transformation into his Demon Form and slayed the Tree of Life after seeing it as the source of all conflict.
 His action of almost endangering Kanon forced him to be banished from the planet while at the same time denouncing his role as Gai's supporter.